qasar/qasar.github.io/books.md

 <p>Otto Friedrich</p>

 <p>I’m not sure how I would react to the holocaust if I was Jewish.
 I imagine it’s a tragedy so profound and vast that it would impact almost everything I would come in contact with.
 Similar to American slavery, my fear is one day we will come to take for granted that humans did this to each other.
 And because of this, perhaps take us down a path which we’ve already shamefully walked.
-This book overwhelmingly emotional.</p>
+This book is overwhelmingly emotional.</p>
 </div>
 <hr>